-Opting for a tour south towards Lassi and Minies would offer you several beautiful sandy beaches.
-Most of them are not secluded though, some very popular and busy, as for example Makris Gialos in Lassi.
-The cruise along this coastline is a lovely journey passing pine forests, white cliffs and some small bays before you reach the Minies beaches near the airport.
+Opting for a tour south towards Lassi and Minies, this would offer you several beautiful sandy beaches.
+Most of them are not secluded though, some very popular and busy, for example, Makris Gialos in Lassi.
+The cruise along this coastline is a lovely journey passing pine forests, white cliffs, and some small bays before you reach the Minies beaches near the airport.

-Heading west, over to the Paliki peninsula, will take you past the Fanari light house and then over towards Lixouri, the main town of Paliki.
+Heading west, over to the Paliki peninsula, will take you past the Fanari lighthouse and then over towards Lixouri, the main town of Paliki.
 Sometimes there are dolphins in this area, so keep a lookout for them.
 There are some lovely sandy beaches on the Paliki side such as Lepeda, the nearest one to Lixouri, or the red sanded Xi beach.
-Please read about these beaches on beaches by boat from Vatsa Bay.
+Read about these beaches on beaches by boat from Vatsa Bay.

 Your boat hire staff will let you know the furthest beach you are allowed to travel to within your mile limit, as already mentioned in boat hire tips.